-Kurt Fearnley and Simon Patmore have been named as finalists for both the Para-Performance of the Year and Male Athlete of the Year in the AIS Sport Performance Awards (#ASPAs), the annual celebration of Australian high performance sport.
+Kurt Fearnley and Simon Patmore have been named as finalists in both the Para-performance of the Year and Male Athlete of the Year categories for the 2018 AIS Sport Performance Awards (#ASPAs), the annual celebration of Australian high performance sport.

-Para-snowboarder Simon Patmore etched his name into the history books in 2018, becoming the first Australian to medal at a Winter and Summer Paralympics.
-Patmore became Australia’s first gold medallist at Winter Paralympics since 2002 when he took gold in the Men’s Snowboard Cross SB-UL at PyeongChang.
-Patmore also claimed a bronze medal at PyeongChang in the Men’s Banked Slalom SB-UL.
-His achievements were more remarkable given his switch from athletics, where he had claimed a bronze medal in the men’s 200m at the 2012 London Paralympics.
+Para-snowboarder Patmore etched his name into the history books in 2018, becoming the first Australian to medal at a Winter and Summer Paralympics.
+Patmore became Australia’s first gold medallist at a Winter Paralympics since 2002 when he took gold in the men’s snowboard cross SB-UL at the PyeongChang 2018 Paralympic Games.
+Patmore also won a bronze medal in PyeongChang in the men’s banked slalom SB-UL.
+His achievements were more remarkable given his switch from Para-athletics, in which he claimed a bronze medal in the men’s 200m T46 at the London 2012 Paralympic Games.

-Madison de Rozario (Athletics): The popular wheelchair athlete claimed two gold medals at the Gold Coast Commonwealth Games, in the Women’s T54 1500m and marathon.
-A week later she became the first Australian female wheelchair racer to win the London Marathon, and in May equalled the T53/54 1500m wheelchair world record.
+Para-athletics superstar de Rozario claimed two gold medals at the Gold Coast 2018 Commonwealth Games, in the women’s 1500m T54 and women’s marathon T54.
+A week later, she became the first Australian female wheelchair racer to win the London Marathon, and in May, she equalled the women’s 1500m T53/54 world record.

-Curtis McGrath (Canoeing): The Paralympic champion continued to excel in 2018, winning gold in the KL2 and VL3 at the Para-canoe World Cup and taking out the world championship titles in both events – now totalling eight world championship titles.
+McGrath also excelled in 2018, winning gold in the men’s KL2 and men’s VL3 at the 2018 ICF Para-canoe World Cup, and taking out the world championship titles in both events – now totalling eight world championship titles.

-All winners of the AIS Sport Performance Awards (#ASPAs) will be announced at a black-tie function at The Star, Sydney, on Thursday 13 December 2018.
+All winners of the 2018 AIS Sport Performance Awards will be announced at a black-tie function at The Star, Sydney, on Thursday 13 December 2018.